How to Build a Prediction Market Platform Like Polymarket

 Polygon is the most popular choice, offering EVM compatibility, low transaction fees, and a mature developer ecosystem — it powers Polymarket itself.
 Base is gaining adoption rapidly as a credible alternative with strong institutional backing from Coinbase.
 Ethereum mainnet suits platforms requiring maximum decentralisation and security.
 Solana suits high-frequency trading use cases for teams comfortable developing entirely outside the EVM ecosystem.

-Are prediction markets legal in the US and UK?
+Are prediction markets legal in the US, UK, and EU in 2025?